Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 ## Terminology

 Trees consist of
-*nodes* which have a byte string as their *hash value*.
+*nodes*, which have a byte string as their *hash value*.
 A node is either a *leaf* if it has no children, or a *parent* if it has either a *left child* or a *right child*.
 A node is the *root* of a tree if it has no parents, and an *intermediate* if it has both children and